kubevela/kubevela/CONTRIBUTING.md

 This command will run controller locally, it will use your local KubeConfig which means you need to have a k8s cluster locally.
 If you don't have a one, we suggest that you could setup up a cluster with [kind](https://kind.sigs.k8s.io/).

-When you're developing `vela-core`, make sure the controller installed by `helm install` is not running.
+When you're developing `vela-core`, make sure the controller installed by helm chart is not running.
 Otherwise, it will conflict with your local running controller.

 You can check and uninstall it by using helm.